SahilAggarwal/basicfs/README.md

-basicfs - Very simple fs for learning purpose
+basicfs - Very simple fs for learning purpose.
+I am also beginner to this so idea is to learn using https://github.com/psankar/simplefs and then create ext2 inspired very simple filesystem.
+So created branch to practice and learn.
+Master will have ext2 based filesystem later.

 Design
 ------------------------------------------------------